gcobb321/icloud3_v3/README.md

 - **iCloud3 v3 User Guide** -The User Guide is quite extensive and can be found [here](https://gcobb321.github.io/icloud3_v3_docs/#/)
 - **iCloud3 v3 GitHub Repository (Prerelease Version)** - The primary GitHub Repository is [here](https://github.com/gcobb321/icloud3)
-- **iCloud3 v3 Development GitHub Repository** - The Development Repository is used for beta  version changes that have not been released yet.
-It is [here](https://github.com/gcobb321_v3)
+- **iCloud3 v3 Development GitHub Repository** - The Development Repository is used for beta  version changes that have not been released yet is [here](https://github.com/gcobb321_v3)
 - **Installing as a New Installation** - iCloud3 v3 is available in HACS as a prerelease version.
 Installation instructions are [here](https://gcobb321.github.io/icloud3_v3_docs/#/chapters/3.2-installing-and-configuring)
-- **Migrating from v2.4.x** - This includes installing iCloud3 v3, migrating your current configuration and reviewing  it to insure it was migrated correctly.Instructions are [here](https://gcobb321.github.io/icloud3_v3_docs/#/chapters/3.1-migrating-v2-to-v3)
+- **Migrating from v2.4.x** - This includes installing iCloud3 v3, migrating your current configuration and reviewing it to insure it was migrated correctly.
+Instructions are [here](https://gcobb321.github.io/icloud3_v3_docs/#/chapters/3.1-migrating-v2-to-v3)